PhuongDasen/User_Churn_Analysis_in_SuperStore_Retail_company_with_PowerBI/README.md

 ## [📌 Background & Overview](#-background--overview)

 ## 🔍 What is this project about?<br>
-- This project analyzes user churn using Power BI to uncover patterns, behaviors, and reasons behind customer attrition.<br>
+- This project analyzes user churn using Power BI through Superstore Sales dataset - a global detail company in consumer, technoloy, furniture to uncover patterns, behaviors, and reasons behind customer attrition.<br>
 - It visualizes key indicators such as demographic profiles, service usage, contract types, and churn reasons to support strategic decision-making.<br>

 ## 👤 Who is this project for?<br>